VanOvermeire/dynamodb-helper/README.md

 - better tracing of compile errors
 - handle pagination (for query and batch)
 - support more types of lists and maps
-- display of errors
+- better documentation
 - TODO's in code

 ### Possible improvements

+- more failure tests
+- if an it test fails, the table is not destroyed
-- when excluding, also exclude construction of errors (e.g. scan)
+- when excluding, also exclude construction of errors (e.g. scan error)
 - allow decision on pub visibility of methods (default pub)?
 - current setup will set up a DynamoDB client for every helper struct, which is not optimal
-- support stringset, numberset, binaryset (low priority) and binary
+- (low priority) support stringset, numberset, binaryset and binary